-MovementWorks® aims to address developmental deficits that are created by modern urban living and to optimise the learning potential of children of all abilities.
+MovementWorks® aims to address developmental deficits that are created by contemporary living and to optimise the learning potential for individuals of all abilities.

 All children deserve the best opportunity to learn.
 Movement is at the core of childhood development and is much more important than most people realize.